 EasyFFT sends a frequency waveform reference from the SERVOPACK to the servomotor and slightly rotates the servomotor several times over a certain period, thus causing machine vibration.
 The SERVOPACK detects the resonance frequency from the generated vibration and makes notch filter settings according to the resonance frequency detection.
 The notch filter is effective for the elimination of high-frequency vibration and noise.

-Execute this function after the servomotor power is turned OFF if there is high-frequency vibration or noise during operation.
+Execute this function after the servo ON signal (/S-ON) is turned OFF if operation of the SERVOPACK results in high-frequency vibration and noise.